tfabris/BlueGigaEmpeg/README.txt

 IMPORTANT: Use extreme care when desoldering C16.
 Make sure not to peel up the pads.

-"Smd_2_pole_switch set to the down or right position, to disconnect the BATT "voltage from the linear voltage regulator on the board.
-The BlueGigaEmpeg "assembly will be supplying power directly to the chip and will not use the "BATT power from that regulator.
+On the BetzTechnik board, set the Smd_2_pole_switch to the down or right position (depending on how you're looking at the board) which is the "off" position for this switch, to disconnect the BATT voltage from the 2.5v linear voltage regulator on the board.
+The BlueGigaEmpeg assembly will be supplying power directly to the chip at 3v and will not use the BATT power from that regulator.

+On the BlueGigaEmpeg board:

+Set the RS-232 Crossover jumper block as needed.
+There are two possible configurations, illustrated on the board.
+This might require trial and error.
+These jumpers exist because I have seen empeg sleds with different wiring on the RS-232 plug.
+Some are wired straight, some are wired crossover.
+The jumper block allows you to wire the BlueGigaEmpeg board as straight or crossover to compensate for this.
+If the Bluetooth pairs successfully and streams music, but you are unable to play/pause the empeg, try changing this jumper block to the opposite setting.

 ------------------------------------------------------------------------------